Four Asian Tigers: Overview

 Prior to the 1997 Asian financial crisis, the growth of the Four Asian Tiger economies (commonly referred to as "the Asian Miracle") has been attributed to export oriented policies and strong development policies.
 Unique to these economies were the sustained rapid growth and high levels of equal income distribution.
 A World Bank report suggests two development policies among others as sources for the Asian miracle: factor accumulation and macroeconomic management.
-A paper in the The American Journal of Economics and Sociology attributes the Four Tigers' success to multiple factors:
+A paper in The American Journal of Economics and Sociology attributes the Four Tigers' success to multiple factors: